neurodatascience/NeuroDataSci-course-2019/neuro-data-science.md

 [Part II: Reproducibility and Data Management Tools]

-Lesson 2: Computational Basics : shell and git (3h JB + PB ?)
+Lesson 2: Computational Basics : shell and git (4h JB + PB ?)
 -----------------------------------------------------------------
 	- Know your shell
 	- Know your editor
 	- Git: understand the model
 		* How to Never lose anything
 		* How do I best collaborate with myself?
-	- Git distributed
-	- Github and other web based infrastructures for git
+	- Github for distributed version-control and collaboration

 ~~~~~~~~~~~~~~~~~~~
 Tuesday May 7th